nadeemlab/SPT/for_maintainers.md

 Consequently the best workflow is to add new .rst files as needed by hand, following the pattern displayed by the existing documentation.
 This way one also gets sorely-needed control over exact titles and subtitles as well as the full capabilities of reStructuredText documents in the Sphinx context (with its extensive system of directives).

 Thankfully, the autodoc functionality of Sphinx allows you to automatically incorporate the information present in all docstrings, using directives carefully placed in your manually written reStructuredText documents.
-These direct Sphinx to use updated docstrings on every `make html` build.
+These direct Sphinx to use updated docstrings on every build.
 I have found it to be necessary to install the package itself (it is still unclear to me whether the source tree is actually used by Sphinx in local builds).

 I didn't commit the Makefile that `sphinx-quickstart` generates, because this is presumably environment-specific.
 However I do not know how to generate it otherwise, and running `sphinx-quickstart` again would overwrite all the configuration saved to `conf.py`.
 Thus for a local build, you must use the non-make workflow: